concourse/docker-image-resource/README.md

   This option overrides any entries in `ca_certs` with the same address.

 * `registry_mirror`: *Optional.* A URL pointing to a docker registry mirror service.

+  Note: `registry_mirror` is ignored if `repository` contains an explicitly-declared registry-hostname-prefixed value, such as `my-registry.com/foo/bar`, in which case the registry cited in the `repository` value is used instead of the `registry_mirror`.

 * `ca_certs`: *Optional.* An array of objects with the following format: